Report: Bibles for Mideast

 Unidentified attackers murdered 65-year-old Sunil Gomes in the village of Bonpara, home to one of the oldest Christian communities in Muslim-majority Bangladesh.
 He had just returned from a Sunday worship service.

 "Sunil Gomes was hacked to death at his grocery store just near a church at Bonpara village," said the deputy police chief of the surrounding Natore district, Shafiqul Islam.

 He ran a fruit and vegetable shop, served at his Bonpara church and was respected among villagers.

 "I am shocked and saddened.
 My brother had no enemies,” says his brother Proshanto Gomes, a Christian minister in Dinajpur.
 “We ask what could have motivated his murder?"

-Benedict, a Christian leader of Bonpara, said that "the faithful of the village live in brotherhood with the people of other religions.
-Why did they attack us? ".
+Benedict, a Christian leader in Bonpara, says that "the faithful of the village live in brotherhood with the people of other religions.
+Why did they attack us?”

-He calls for exemplary punishment to the extremists, who in the past have escaped justice.
+He calls for severe punishment for the extremists, who in the past have escaped justice.
 "Two months ago, an elderly Christian couple was attacked, but the police did not arrest anyone."
-Christian leader added.
+Benedict added.

-The Hindu-Buddhist-Christian Oikya Parishad organized a human chain on Sunday afternoon and imposed a seven-day ultimatum for the capture of the killers to draw government attention and ask for protection.
+The Bangladesh Hindu Buddhist Christian Unity Council, Oikya Parishad, organized a human chain Sunday afternoon and imposed a seven-day ultimatum for the capture of the killers to draw government attention and ask for protection.

-Islamic State militants have claimed responsibility for the murder of Sunil Gomez and Mahmuda Khanam.
+Islamic State militants have claimed responsibility for the murder of Sunil Gomez and the officer’s wife, Mahmuda Khanam.

 Over 40 people have died in the past three years in a series of attacks targeting activists and non-Muslims.
-Attacks have increased recently, but Bangladeshi authorities hold homegrown Islamist terrorists responsible and reject any involvement from foreign terrorist groups.
+Attacks have increased recently, but Bangladeshi authorities hold political rivals and homegrown Islamist terrorists responsible and reject any involvement from foreign terrorist groups.